Edictum

 • Concurrent access is safe: MemoryBackend.increment() and delete() use asyncio.Lock to prevent lost updates under asyncio.gather

-Audit events record policy_error: true when contract loading fails, ensuring that broken contract bundles are visible in monitoring even when the system falls back to a safe default.
+Audit events record policy_error: true when rule loading fails, ensuring that broken rulesets are visible in monitoring even when the system falls back to a safe default.

 Where It's Heading

-Edictum is currently an in-process library -- contracts are loaded and enforced within the same process as the agent.
+Edictum is currently an in-process library -- rulesets are loaded and enforced within the same process as the agent.
 This covers single-agent deployments and most production use cases today.

-The server SDK (pip install edictum[server]) is shipped and provides the client-side connectivity for agents to talk to edictum-console.
-It implements the core protocols (ApprovalBackend, AuditSink, StorageBackend) over HTTP, letting agents use server-managed approvals, centralized audit ingestion, distributed session state, and SSE-pushed contract updates.
+The server SDK (pip install edictum[server]) is shipped and provides client-side connectivity to the optional server surface.
+It implements the core protocols (ApprovalBackend, AuditSink, StorageBackend) over HTTP, letting agents use server-managed approvals, centralized audit ingestion, distributed session state, and SSE-pushed ruleset updates.
 Edictum.from_server() wires all five server components from a single URL and API key.
-Edictum.reload() atomically swaps contracts from a new YAML bundle (fail-closed on errors).
-The SSE watcher passes env, bundle_name, and policy_version as query params so the server can filter events per-bundle and detect drift.
+Edictum.reload() atomically swaps rules from new YAML input (fail-closed on errors).
+The SSE watcher passes env, bundle_name, and policy_version as query params so the server can filter events per ruleset and detect drift.

 The Boundary Principle